 - Set Network Type to VPC.

-- Set Scaling Policy to Balanced Distribution Policy.
+- Set Expansion and Contraction Strategy to Balanced Distribution Policy.

 - Set Instance Reclaim Mode to Release.